robtweed/qewd/up/README.md

         ]
       }

-You can see that the MicroServices are defined in the *microservices* array which contains one or more MicroService objects, each defining:

-- **name** - the MicroService name (which must match the MicroService folder names that we previously created)
+You can see that the MicroServices are defined in the *microservices* array which contains one or more MicroService objects, each defining the MicroService name (which must match the MicroService folder names that we previously created)

-- **host** - the Host endpoint IP address (or domain name) and port.  http:// or https:// must prefix this value
-- **port** - the port on which the MicroService QEWD instance will be listening
+Provided we use the *qewd-net* bridged Docker network that we created earlier, and provided we use these names when we start up each Docker instance, the *Orchestrator* can use Docker's automatic service discovery to find and connect to the MicroServices.

 Optionally, if you want to use the *qewd-monitor* application with the MicroService (it is enabled by default), then you can specify the name that will appear in the *qewd-monitor* main page.
 In the example above you can see we’re specifying this using the **qewd.serverName** property for each MicroService.